martkjoh/prosjektopggave/README.md

 # Prosjektopggave
-Skript og program brukt i prosjektoppgaven min, NTNU 2021.

-Files:
-* `lagrangian_expansion.nb` - script for finding the series expansion of the pion Lagrangian.
-Mentioned in chapter (Kapptilenummer).
+Files, scripts and programs used to write my "prosjektoppgaven", NTNU 2021.

+Folders:
+* `oppgave/` - latex files, as well as pdf for the text.
+* `scripts/` - scripts used for numerical and symbolical calculations.
+Mathematica and sage notebooks.